The New START Treaty's effect on nuclear warhead deployment

-The New START missile treaty (New Strategic Arms Reduction Treaty) was signed by the United States and Russia in 2010 and brought into force from February 2011 as a replacement for 2003's Strategic Offensive Reductions Treaty (SORT) which was due to expire in December 2012, Statista reports.
+The New START missile treaty (New Strategic Arms Reduction Treaty) was signed by the United States and Russia in 2010 and came into force from February 2011 as a replacement for 2003's Strategic Offensive Reductions Treaty (SORT), which was due to expire in December 2012, Statista reports.

 Its main function is to impose upper limits on the number of nuclear warheads deployed on intercontinental ballistic missiles (ICBMs), submarine-launched ballistic missiles (SLBMs) and heavy bombers – set at 1,550.

-The two countries had until February 2018 to comply and, as this infographic using official government figures shows, the treaty had been successful in this regard up to the last inspections in March 2022.
+The two countries had until February 2018 to comply, and, as this infographic using official government figures shows, the treaty had been successful in this regard up to the last inspections in March 2022.

 You will find more infographics at Statista